 Introduction

 Using an AI machine learning algorithm, the Center for Creative Leadership leveraged its database of 34,000 leaders and 100,000 challenges obtained through open-ended text to understand the challenges faced across four leader levels.
 We used data from 2010 to 2020 to describe challenges generally faced by leaders of tasks, teams, departments, and organizations.
 Using that topic model, we investigated whether the change in prevalence of those topics occurring from 2020 and 2022 could tell us more about the challenges leaders faced in the wake of the pandemic.
-Then, we conducted a follow-up study for a deeper dive into the challenges facing leaders of managers from 2020-2023.
+Then, we conducted a follow-up study for a deeper dive into the challenges facing leaders of managers with a sample size of 1,463 from 2020-2023.
 To do this, we created a new model based entirely on post-pandemic data, which yielded five categories, some of which have significant overlap with the pre-pandemic model.
 This brief summarizes the preliminary results of the post-pandemic model for leaders of managers.

 Method

-We used Latent-Derelict Analysis (LDA) to create the post-pandemic model for leaders of managers.
+We used Latent Dirichlet Allocation (LDA) topic modeling analysis to create the post-pandemic model for leaders of managers.
 This is the same method used to create the pre-pandemic model, which is explained in detail in the Leadership Challenge Ladder Technical Report (2020), to be consistent between the pre-pandemic and post-pandemic samples for this analysis.
 We also used the same methods and statistics to evaluate the model prior to engaging with subject matter expert reviewers, who we employed to make sense of the topics.

 Sample Comparisons: Pre- and Post-Pandemic